-Joseph Smith is widely known as the founder of the Mormon Church also known as Church of Jesus Christ of Latter Day Saints.
+Joseph Smith is widely known as the founder of the Mormon Church, also known as the Church of Jesus Christ of Latter-Day Saints.
 Joseph Smith from an early age was thought to have certain occult powers.
 He was known at a young age as a seer and reportedly used a seer stone to tell him where he could find such precious metals as silver.
-Both he and his father were known “treasure seekers” and used divination and magic to carry out treasure seeking excursions.
-This of course brought him a name and a reputation.
+Both he and his father were known “treasure seekers” and used divination and magic to carry out treasure-seeking excursions.
+This, of course, brought him a name and a reputation.
 To this day, he is considered by some a saint and by others a complete charlatan.

-Mormon leaders have consistently taught that after the death of the Apostles, true Christianity had fallen into complete apostasy, making it necessary for a “restoration”.
-But even after the supposed heavenly visitation, Joseph Smith and friends continued to dig for treasure using occult methods.
+Mormon leaders have consistently taught that, after the death of the apostles, true Christianity had fallen into complete apostasy, making a “restoration” necessary.
+But, even after the supposed heavenly visitation, Joseph Smith and friends continued to dig for treasure using occult methods.
 These methods were illegal in that day, and Smith was convicted of “glasslooking” in 1826.
-But before that conviction in Chenango County New York, the new “prophet of the Lord” continued to stir up controversy with yet another amazing close encounter with heaven.
-In 1823, Smith claimed to have been contacted by an angel named Moroni who revealed that there were golden plates at a certain location near Palmyra, New York.
-On the golden plates was a history of an ancient man named Mormon and his fabled ancient Hebrew tribe, who were said to be a new revelation, “another witness” to the truth of the Christian gospel.
-It was recorded in Mormon historical documents that the angel had provided special spectacles needed to help Smith translate the writings from the golden plates.
-It was also reported that during the translation, the man who was helping him had the privilege of having John the Baptist, accompanied by Peter, James and John, come to Pennsylvania on that day May 15, 1829 to confer upon the men the “Aaronic Priesthood”.
-These and other amazing stories are recorded in Smith’s book, Pearl of Great Price.
+But, before that conviction in Chenango County, New York, the new “prophet of the Lord” continued to stir up controversy with yet another amazing close encounter with heaven.
+In 1823, Smith claimed to have been contacted by an angel named Moroni, who revealed that there were golden plates at a certain location near Palmyra, New York.
+On the golden plates was a history of an ancient man named Mormon and his fabled ancient Hebrew tribe.
+These plates were said to be a new revelation, “another witness” to the truth of the Christian gospel.
+It is recorded in Mormon historical documents that the angel provided Smith with special spectacles needed to help him translate the writings from the golden plates.
+It was also reported that during the translation, the man who was helping him had the privilege of having John the Baptist, accompanied by Peter, James, and John, come to Pennsylvania on that day of May 15, 1829, to confer upon the men the “Aaronic Priesthood.”
+These and other amazing stories are recorded in Smith’s book Pearl of Great Price.

 Joseph Smith claimed to have special visions and an incredible opening up of heaven to him.
-But a statement signed by sixty-two residents of Palmyra, New York, who wanted others to know that they had known him, his family, his beliefs, and his occultic excursions to find treasure declared him to be “entirely destitute of moral character and addicted to vicious habits.”
-Yet, he claimed to be God’s mouthpiece, and when he spoke, he claimed that God was speaking.
-This powerful position was taken seriously by many followers, and when Smith had a vision it was to be taken seriously, no matter if it flew in the face of “Christian” moral standards.
+But a statement signed by sixty-two residents of Palmyra, New York, who wanted others to know that they had known him, his family, his beliefs, and his occult excursions to find treasure, declared him to be “entirely destitute of moral character and addicted to vicious habits.”
+Yet Smith claimed to be God’s mouthpiece, and, when he spoke, he claimed that God was speaking.
+This powerful position was taken seriously by many followers, and, when Smith had a vision it was to be taken seriously, no matter if it flew in the face of Christian moral standards.
 His new “revelation from God” on polygamy is but one example.

-Popular or not, his pronouncements “from God” took him quite a ways for quite a few years.
-His highly imaginative stories always read like science fiction, mixing and twisting Biblical truth with imagination.
-He was always careful to imitate Biblical truth, and many times he rewrites the Bible.
+Popular or not, Smith’s pronouncements “from God” took him quite a ways for quite a few years.
+His highly imaginative stories always read like science fiction, mixing and twisting biblical truth with imagination.
+He was always careful to imitate biblical truth, and many times he rewrites the Bible.
 To many, his theology is a twisted mirror image of real theology.
 It tempts by using a smattering of the real thing, the things that people know as Bible truth.